 Pat and I were married back in Regina at a United Church.
 I remember my parents trying hard to smile at the wedding but all the while being haunted by our dangerous lifestyle.

-Early in 1973 a number of events and experiences shattered my prodigal world.
-We had put some money together with others to send someone to Beruit to buy hashish, a strong drug you smoke.
+Early in 1973 several events and experiences shattered my prodigal world.
+We had put some money together with others to send someone to Beirut to buy hashish, a strong drug you smoke.
 The person was arrested and put in prison in Lebanon.